Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Hierarchical Bayesian Model of Multi-Gaussian Galaxy

 We fit two GMMs which are then combined with weights that sum to 1 as our complete density model.
 All Gaussian components of our model are centered on (0,0,0) kpc corresponding to the Galactic center.
 One of the GMMs is set to model the inner Galaxy, while the other models the halo.
 For both, we set the covariance matrices so that they increase by a factor of two between components.
 The difference between the inner Galaxy and halo model lies in the scaling factor ($k$) applied to the covariance matrices.
 For the inner Galaxy GMM $k=0.1$~kpc, while $k=1.5$~kpc for the halo GMM.
 The inner Galaxy GMM has 5 components while the halo GMM has 6.
-They are set to overlap in that the smallest halo GMM component has $\sigma_{xy}$=1.5~kpc and the largest inner Galaxy component has $\sigma_{xy}=$1.6~kpc.
+Using 6--11 total GMM components with logarithmically scaled widths is standard for modeling galaxy profiles \citep{Cappellari2002,Hogg2013,Miller2021}.
+Our method adds additional flexibility in allowing the halo to be flattened in a direction different than in the inner Galaxy.
+To allow flexibility in the model for exactly where the halo GMM begins to dominate the density profile, we ensure overlap in that the smallest halo GMM component has $\sigma_{xy}$=1.5~kpc and the largest inner Galaxy component has $\sigma_{xy}=$1.6~kpc.
 Each GMM also includes its own flattening parameter ($q$) applied to the z-coordinate, which is nominally perpendicular to the Galactic disk.
 Therefore, for both GMMs, the non-rotated covariance matrix for the $jth$ component is as follows:

 However, there is increasing evidence the the Galactic halo of the Milky Way may be rotated with respect to the Galactic disk \citep{Iorio2019,Han2022,Nibauer2025}.
 In other words, the Galactic halo may not be flattened in a direction directly perpendicular to the Galactic disk ($z$) but instead along another direction.
 To investigate this, we develop a rotated halo model.
 Specifically, we transform the halo components' covariance matrices with the following rotation matrix: